Developer API

 }

 Server responses mirror this shape, but the header is only { ts, from }.
 The ok/error flag _res lives inside body ('ok' or 'err'); on error the body is { _res: 'err', code, msg? }.
-After decrypting, verify seal with the server sign key, open box, then check body._res.
+On receipt, first verify seal with the server sign key, then open box, and finally check body._res.

 Identity id types